puku0x/angular-pwa-sample/README.md

 Congratulations !
 Your Angular application is built in `dist/my-app`.

-You can see it byusing `http-server`.
+You can see it by using `pushstate-server`.

 ```
-$ npx http-server ./dist/my-app
+$ npx pushstate-server ./dist/my-app
 ```